COVID-19's Impact In Behavioral Healthcare

 - 1997: Consumer television advertisements featuring prescription drugs was permitted

 Clinical And Cost Market Access Strategy Value Propositions For Pharmaceutical Manufacturers

-Internet, social media and other digital venues offer more options for promotion and information sharing.
+Digital venues offer more options for promotion and information sharing.
 Regardless of brand recognition and promotional messaging, pharmaceutical manufacturers need to have a robust market access strategy that deploys data supported clinical and economic value propositions.
-These are essential to engage prescribers and payers including the medical and pharmacy directors of PBMs, MCOs, government-sponsored health plans as well as employer medical directors and employee benefit consultants.
+It is essential to engage prescribers and payers including the medical and pharmacy directors of PBMs, MCOs, government-sponsored health plans as well as employer medical directors and employee benefit consultants.

-Contracting strategies need to anticipate the variables of formulary tiers, brand and generic competitors as well as clinical / cost decision drivers of MCO and PBM decision makers and their client or partner stakeholders.
+Contracting strategies need to anticipate the variables of formulary tiers, brand and generic competitors as well as clinical/cost decision drivers of MCO and PBM decision makers and their client or partner stakeholders.
 Behavioral healthcare medications are prescribed by a variety of clinicians, both medical and psychiatric, which need to be part of the care and cost formulas in value propositions that require deep data support.
-More than ever, successful patient outcomes are determined based on patient wellness and the clinical and economic outlays necessary to achieve it.
+Successful patient outcomes are determined based on patient wellness and the clinical and economic outlays necessary to achieve it.